ruth-cohen89/jewel_render/README.md

 ## Overview

 Jewel_render is a web-based application for rendering and showcasing jewelry using Three.js for 3D visualization.
-The backend is built with Node.js and Express, while AWS S3 is used for storing the jewelry object files.

 This project provides a seamless experience for viewing and interacting with 3D models of jewelry directly in the browser.

 ## Features